code-and-effect/effective_datatables/README.md

 table_column :actions, :partial => '/posts/actions'  # render this partial for each row of the table
 ```

-then in your /app/views/posts/_actions.html.erb file:
+then in your `/app/views/posts/_actions.html.erb` file:

 ```erb
 <p><%= link_to('View', post_path(post)) %></p>
 <p><%= link_to('Edit', edit_post_path(post)) %></p>
 ```

-The local object name will either match the database table singular name 'post', the name of the partial 'actions', or 'obj' unless overridden with:
+The local object name will either match the database table singular name `post`, the name of the partial `actions`, or `obj` unless overridden with:

 ```ruby
 table_column :actions, :partial => '/posts/actions', :partial_local => 'the_post'